The Health Office Web Site!

 SCHOOL PHYSICALS: Physical exams must be conducted at the medical home (family physician/pediatrician) of the student and a full report sent to the school.
 This regulation is supported by the American Academy of Pediatrics.
 A physical examination is required of each child upon entering school.
 Documentation of the physical exam must be provided within 30 days upon enrolling into school (pursuant to NJAC 6A:16-2.2.
 Following this initial examination, it is important for children to be examined at least one time during each developmental stage including early childhool (preschool-grade 3), pre-adolescence (grades 4-6), and adolescence (grades 7-12).
 If your child does not have a physician or you are new to the area, please contact me.

 PREPARTICIPATION PHYSICAL EVALUATIONS (PPE), ( formerly known as Sport Physicals ), may be done by our school doctor if necesary, but is strongly encouraged that your private doctor performs the physical.
 In order for the school doctor to do the physical, your written permission is necessary.
-For students who have had a PPEl done within a year of the try-out date, only a Health History Update Questionnaire form is needed.
+For students who have had a PPE done within a year of the try-out date, only a Health History Update Questionnaire form is needed.
 Please go to the "Sport Information" section for necessary forms.
-PLEASE NOTE THAT AS OF MAY, 2014, NEW "PPE" FORMS MUST BE UTILIZED.
-The old Sport Physical forms are no longer acceptable.
-The new PPE forms can be found on the Nurse's web-page for your convenience.
+The PPE forms can be found on the Nurse's web-page for your convenience.
 Please be sure all consents/forms are completely filled out and signed by you, your child, and your physician.

 SCREENINGS: Annually, each child is measured for height, weight, and blood pressure.
 Screening for visual acuity will be conducted every 2 years for grades K-10, in grades 5 and 7.
 Auditory screenings will be done annually for grades K-3, grade 7, and grade 11.
 Scoliosis screening is conducted for all students ages 10-18, biannually, in grades 5 and 7.
 (Scoliosis is defined as a condition of the spine in which the spine may curve to the left or right.
 It is most commonly found during the time of rapid growth and may progress if not treated.
 The purpose of the screening is to recognize Scholiosis in its earliest stages).
 In all screenings, parents will be notified of any student suspected of deviation for the recommended standard.